What's good to eat this month? - April

 Spring is here, and so are the new potatoes!
 A shocking 4.4 million whole potatoes are binned every day in the UK, but there are so many ways to use them up that they needn’t be.
 The perfect accompaniment to a fillet of your favourite fish or a roast chicken or leg of lamb, these versatile spuds can be steamed, boiled or roasted, and they’re particularly delicious served with a knob of butter melted over them.
 On a warm day, you can’t beat a potato salad – just boil them up ahead of time, let them cool and then mix with mayo and finely chopped red onion or shallot.
 You can also use them in many recipes that call for other kinds of potato; they’d work well in our leftover leek and potato pizza, for example.

-It can be difficult to get excited about kale, but this ultra-healthy member of the cabbage family is fresh this month and a great way to add extra nutrition to a meal, whether steamed as a side dish or incorporated into a recipe.
-As well as the curried potato, kale and onion hash we just mentioned, it’s a fantastic addition to our mouth-watering ‘Bang Anything In’ breakfast burrito (to which you can also add anything else you need to use up), and it’s ideal for adding to soups and stews, such as our hearty chorizo, kale and white bean stew.
+It can be difficult to get excited about kale, but this ultra-healthy member of the cabbage family is fresh this month and a great way to add extra nutrition to a meal, whether steamed as a side dish or incorporated into a recipe, and it’s ideal for adding to soups and stews.
 If you’re really on a health kick, you could even blend it into a smoothie – there’s no need to cook it first!

 Radishes aren’t the only veg with a peppery taste fresh in this month – rocket is, too!
 As well as using rocket to make a salad, you can also sprinkle rocket leaves over all your favourite pizzas (or on our Moroccan crispy lamb flatbreads) for a healthy extra topping that packs plenty of punch.
 Serve rocket on top of our red onion and goat’s cheese tart along with watercress – also fresh this month – and if you have leftover roast lamb from your Easter lunch, use it to make our delicious Welsh lamb, rocket and parmesan risotto.

 It’s always amazing how much spinach reduces in size when it’s cooked, so even when you think you have a lot of it to use up, you’d be surprised how easy it is to add even a seemingly large quantity of it to your favourite dishes!
-It’s a great way to boost the nutritional value of a meal, working well in anything from cheese, spinach and ham Greek pie to spiced cauliflower, spinach & chickpea tacos.
+It’s a great way to boost the nutritional value of a meal, working well in anything such as - cheese, spinach and ham Greek pie.
 It’s so versatile that it doesn’t really even matter whether it’s listed in the recipe or not, so feel free to add it to pasta dishes, stir-fries (like our quick mince stir-fry), stews, casseroles and anything else you fancy.

 You’ll find even more tasty meal ideas in our recipe bank, and we’ll be back next month with a guide to what’s good to eat in May!